-Orchids have the reputation for being difficult to grow, but they're just like other plants.
-If you give them the correct growing medium, moisture and light, they'll thrive under your care.
+Orchids have a reputation for being difficult to grow, but they're just like other plants.
+If you give them the correct growing medium, moisture, and light, they'll thrive under your care.
 The problems start when you treat Orchids like any other houseplant.
-The fastest way to kill an Orchid plant is to transplant it into normal potting soil.
+The fastest way to kill an Orchid plant is to transplant it into regular potting soil.

-Soil for Orchids contains not actual soil, and is instead a mixture of chunky ingredients that mimic the environment the Orchids use in the wild.
-You can buy commercial Orchid potting mix, or have fun creating your own special blend.
+Soil for Orchids contains no actual soil and is instead a mixture of chunky ingredients that mimic the Orchids' environment in the wild.
+You can buy a commercial Orchid potting mix or have fun creating your own special blend.

 Types of Growing Mediums